Delaware Drug and Alcohol Statistics

 Scholarships: Some alcohol and drug rehab centers in Delaware offer in-house scholarships, while others partner with charitable foundations that donate scholarships for people with limited resources.
 To receive this type of financial aid, you must fill out an application, complete an assessment, and provide information about your financial situation.

-Sliding-Scale Options: Many recovery centers offer sliding-scale fees, which means you only pay what you can reasonably afford based on your income.
+Sliding-Scale Options: Many facilities and detox centers offer sliding-scale fees, which means you only pay what you can reasonably afford based on your income.
 If you’re uninsured or underinsured and your financial situation precludes full payment, you’ll likely qualify for reduced-cost or free help.

 Addiction Treatment Settings